rpsychologist/cohend/README.md

+# DEPRECATED
+This repo has been merged with https://github.com/rpsychologist/rpsychologist-com

 # Interpreting Cohen's d Effect Size: An Interactive Visualization

 This is the source code for ["Interpreting Cohen's d Effect Size: An Interactive Visualization"](https://rpsychologist.com/d3/cohend/).